Fayard Nicholas: Career

 Nicholas was inducted into the National Museum of Dance C.V.
 Whitney Hall of Fame in 2001.

 Personal life

-Nicholas was married three times.
+Fayard was married three times.
 He remained friends with his first wife, Geraldine Pate, after their divorce.
 His second wife was Barbara January, and they remained married until her death in 1998.
 He married dancer Katherine Hopkins in 2000.
 He was a member of the Baháʼí Faith.
-Nicholas died of pneumonia following a stroke in 2006 at age 91.
+Fayard died of pneumonia following a stroke in 2006 at age 91.
 His widow Katherine died in 2012.